 Part of the role of a caregiver is making sure that seniors are getting the medications that they need to stay healthy.
-It’s not uncommon for dementia and Alzheimer’s patients to take a variety of prescriptions for their conditions on top of the common drugs that are used for other senior-related illnesses, such as osteoporosis or high blood pressure.
+It’s not uncommon for dementia patients to take a variety of prescriptions for their conditions.
+These may be in addition to common drugs used for other illnesses, such as osteoporosis or high blood pressure.

-Yet, despite the importance of this daily ritual, the only advice you will likely get from the label is to administer these pills once a day.
-However, according to AARP, the time of day that your patients take their medications can have a major effect on health and well-being.
+Despite the importance of taking medication correctly, the only advice you will likely get from a label is to take pills once a day.
+However, according to Harvard Health Publishing, the time of day medications are taken can have a major effect on health and well-being.